Herdataspace/Herdataspace/README.md

 # Hello!
 I'm Stephanie. 👋

-- 👩‍💻 An aspiring Data Scientist living in Exeter, UK 🇬🇧
+- 👩‍💻 An aspiring bioinformatician living in Exeter, UK 🇬🇧

 ## A bit about me

 - 🔬 PhD student in Type 1 Diabetes and Molecular Medicine graduate.

-- 🤖 Passionate about using data and ML technology to solve problems in molcular biology/immunology research, public health, sustainability, and for social good!
+- 🤖 Passionate about using bioinformatics to understanding biological problems in molcular biology/immunology research

 - 🌱 Training in AI and Data Engineering at <a href="https://www.theaicore.com/">**AiCORE**</a>